Hyles–Anderson College

+The college and the sponsoring church are noted for "a string of assaults and sexual crimes" spanning decades.
+Some are sexual crimes against children, including the 2013 conviction of chancellor Jack Schaap.

 History

 In 1972, Hyles–Anderson College was founded by Jack Hyles with financial support from Russell Anderson.
 The school was originally located on a campus known as Baptist City in Schererville, Indiana.
 HAC's former campus was turned into Hammond Baptist K-12 school.
 This school is also operated by the First Baptist Church of Hammond.

 The college's first president was Robert J. Billings, who later served as Ronald Reagan's "liaison to the fundamentalist Christian movement in the 1980 presidential campaign", before spending six years in the U.S. Education Department, as well as acting as a founding member of the Moral Majority.

 In 1993 WJBK, a Detroit, Michigan news channel, produced a 30-minute documentary called Preying from the Pulpit that examined fresh claims of sex abuse in five different fundamentalist churches where church workers who molested children were traced back to Hyles–Anderson College.
 Besides the abuse, the program examined Hyles' teaching, including a 1990 sermon where Hyles "pretended to pour poison into a glass and asked an associate pastor, Johnny Colsten, to drink from it.
 Colsten said he would."
 The report said, "the sermon has the 'ring of Jonestown' to it—the mass suicide in Guyana in 1978 by followers of cult leader Jim Jones."
 Hyles called the program "poor journalism" and organized a national campaign to respond.
 The Times of Northwest Indiana also condemned WJBK's series, calling it "highly irresponsible" and "a monstrous overreach".

 When Hyles died in 2001, his son-in-law Jack Schaap, a 1979 graduate and former vice president of the school since 1996, became chancellor.
 That same year, Hyles' boyhood home, a 384 sqft shack in Italy, Texas was purchased to create a museum to honor Hyles, and was shipped from Texas to Hyles–Anderson College.
-Schaap was removed as chancellor in 2012 after federal officials began looking into child abuse allegations, to which Schaap later pleaded guilty.
+Schaap was known for his "R-rated" sermons containing graphic sexual metaphors and remarks on women's bodies.
+Schaap was jailed to await sentencing in 2011 for having sex with a 16-year-old girl, to which he pleaded guilty.
+Schapp blamed the "aggressiveness" of the girl for his assault on her.